laiguokun/DSGC/README.md

 For CIFAR dataset, we encode two different hyper-parameter setting for the origin CIFAR dataset and the subsampled dataset.
 You can manually switch them.

 Notice that, the program arguments '--adjacency' indicates what is the spatial information to the models.
 If use the graph convolution approaches, including GCN, ChebyNet and DCNN, you should set '--adjacency Laplacian'.
-And if use the geometric convolution and our method (SCNN), you should set '--adjacency 2d'.
+And if use the geometric convolution and our method (DSGC), you should set '--adjacency 2d'.